mstensho/page-margin-boxes/README.md

 ### CSSOM

-The @page and the at-rules for margins nested inside @page do not define CSSOM interfaces.
+CSSOM for @page and the margin at-rules are defined at https://drafts.csswg.org/cssom/#the-csspagerule-interface

-Other specs, such as the containment spec, define a CSSOM interface: https://drafts.csswg.org/css-contain-3/#the-csscontainerrule-interface

-The css-page spec needs this too.